lara-martin/Principles-of-AI/homeworks/project/proposal.md

 The project is a chance for you to delve into one of the topics we have covered in class.
 You can **choose between two directions**: creating a novel AI system or answering a research question.
 For the direction that you choose, write a project proposal that answers the questions below.

-If you are trying to decide between multiple project ideas, or if you're struggling to come up with something, we highly encourage you to come to office hours and discuss it with the staff.
-We are experienced researchers and should be able to help you narrow down which ideas of yours are the most feasible + interesting.
+In addition to the proposal that you will write for this first milestone, **you need to also come to office hours (the instructor's or the TA's) at least once**.
+This is a part of the grade (1 point out of 14), but also remember that we are experienced researchers and should be able to help you narrow down which ideas of yours are the most feasible + interesting.

-## Build a novel AI system
+## Option 1: Build a novel AI system
 Use the techniques we have learned in class to build a novel AI system.
 By the end of the semester, you should have a demo that runs either in Colab or a website showcasing your system.

 Write a project proposal that includes the following sections: